 I tasted a wonderful orange cake once and craved it ever since: its fresh citrus scent, sweet orange flavour, mouth melty-ness and general squidginess.
 The search was on to find a similar recipe that matched its heady aroma of oranges and earthy almonds.
 After trying countless flourless orange cakes recipes that didn’t match my memory I found the one.

-With champion-level patience I waited for the cake to cook, then cool.
-The first cut: it slides through the cake like slicing a cloud, making an enticing squidge sound.
+This is the best Orange and Almond Cake recipe.
+The first cut slides through the cake like a cloud making an enticing squishy sound.
 As the first slice is removed, a warm rush of orange-scent is released.
-The spoon effortlessly falls through the slice; the first mouthful dissolves away on the tongue.
-Oh my God, this is IT.
-This is “The One”.
-One Orange Almond Cake to rule them all….
+My spoon effortlessly carves through the crumb; the first mouthful dissolves away on the tongue… Heaven.

-ORANGE ALMOND CAKE RECIPE
+FLOURLESS ORANGE AND ALMOND CAKE

 220g Caster Sugar